 Similar to the aforementioned diapers, toilet paper and baby wipes are necessities for the same reason — you and your family will still need to take care of business.

-The CDC recommends a minimum three-day supply of all medicines, especially those that are life preserving.
+a minimum three-day supply of all medicines, especially those that are life preserving.
 Children's Tylenol and other basic over-the-counter medications, like antacids and Ibuprofen, are also important to have on hand.
+12 A Raft Joe Raedle/Getty Images News/Getty Images

 "If you live near a coastal area that's prone to flooding during hurricanes, get a raft and make sure it's inflated before the storm hits," Zrazhevskiy says.
 "Water rescues are a major reason first responder resources were strained after Hurricane Harvey.
 If you have a raft, you can wait for the storm to end, save yourself, and then move on to help your neighbors."